Shamkir (city): History

 Following World War I, Annenfeld was given the Russian name of Annino (Аннино).
 In 1938, it was granted urban-type settlement and renamed Shamkhor (Шамхор), after the nearby railway station and the historical Shamkir.
 In 1944, two years after the German population was deported as part of the population transfer in the Soviet Union, it was granted town status.
 In 1991, the name was changed to Shamkir.

 Economy

 There are cognac and wine plants and also a plant of local industry functioning in the city.

 Transportation

 Public transport

 Shamkir has a large urban transport system, mostly managed by the Ministry of Transportation.

 Sports

 The city has one professional football team, Shamkir, currently competing in the second-flight of Azerbaijani football, the Azerbaijan First Division.
 The club has two Azerbaijani league titles.

 As of 2014, city's home of Shamkir Chess a category 22 event and one of the highest rated tournaments of all time.

 Notable people

-Some of the city's many prestigious residents include: poets Molla Vali Vidadi and Ahmad Javad, footballer Javid Imamverdiyev and archer Zinyat Valiyeva.
+Some of the city's many prestigious residents include: poets Molla Vali Vidadi and Ahmad Javad, footballers Javid Imamverdiyev, Kalin Stepanyan, and archer Zinyat Valiyeva.